Volker-SBG/Group2-GeoProj/readme_v2.txt

 Kelechi: suggested Deadline: 1st.
 Week of August (would be around August, 6th)

+Meeting with Hannah
+    Propsal 1: Rename Pictures from Flight
+        - Rename Pictures from sequence number to combination of row and column naming
+        - Resample pictures to smaler resoultion to save spacd
+        - Create visual preview
+        - Transform or reproject to different coordinate system

+    Proposal 2: Workflow for processing Drone data

 Volker: Description of proposed funktions -
     a) Renaming of sequentially named pictures from foto flight (Drone, Plane) -
           - The most northern row starts with 01